varundataquest/Indus-Valley-Text-Analysis/README.md

  6) Run ICITTextAnalysis- Anomalous Text Analysis
  This is used to identify Anomalous texts in the Indus corpus from West Asia using Perplexity measures.
 Uses pickled csv and pickled language models.

- Note: ICIT sign images don't render in github, as they are not uploaded to github.
-When you run it locally, you will need to have the image files locally
+ Note: ICIT sign images don't render in github in these notbooks, as they are not uploaded to github.
+When you run these notebooks locally, you will need to have the image files locally.

  ![Visitor Count](https://profile-counter.glitch.me/varundataquest/count.svg)